mnjsngh/Magento-Extensions/Extra fee extension/README.md

 Extra fee extension allows you to charge extra fee to your cart totals.
+And it works with paypal payment method also.

 In admin goto System->Configuration->Additional fee extension->Manage fee and enter the fee amount.